Watch: A quick look into boil water notices.

-It’s a notification that advises residents to boil their tap water used for consumption (drinking, cooking, making ice, etc.), because their water may be contaminated.
+It’s a notification that advises residents to boil their tap water used for consumption due to the potential for contamination.
 A Boil Water Notice is in effect until laboratory results show that water is safe from bacterial contamination.
-The tests usually take 24 hours to complete.
-Bathing, washing clothes or dishes and other activities where water is used externally, should not pose a health risk.
+The tests usually take up to 24 hours to complete.

 When is a Boil Water Notice issued?

 Because delivering clean water is our business, SouthWest Water adheres to stringent water quality testing and monitoring requirements to ensure that every drop of water delivered to your home or business meets or exceeds state and federal health and safety standards.

 Sometimes, however, there is a possibility your water has become susceptible to contamination.
 The occurrences listed below may increase the risk of contaminants entering the drinking water treatment and distribution system:

 - A water system completely loses water pressure or the pressure goes below 20 psi (pounds per square inch)